Battery Maker Northvolt Conducts Review of Expansion, Says Quebec Plant Going Ahead as Planned

 Updated:

-Swedish electric vehicle battery maker Northvolt is conducting a strategic review of its recent expansion moves, but says construction of its Québec plant will continue as planned.
+Swedish electric vehicle battery maker Northvolt is conducting a strategic review of its recent expansion moves, but says construction of its Quebec plant will continue as planned.

-Ottawa and Quebec announced last September the company would be receiving billions in subsidies as it builds a mega factory on Montreal’s south shore.
+Ottawa and Quebec announced last September that the company would be receiving billions in subsidies as it builds a mega factory on Montreal’s south shore.

-“A strategic review is underway at Northvolt, to be concluded in the autumn, involving evaluation of timelines and capital allocation to ensure we are pursuing the most effective build-out of capacity possible,” Northvolt said in a July 2 statement reported by Reuters.
-The news agency also quoted the company’s CEO Peter Carlsson saying planned plants in Germany and Montreal could be reconsidered as a result.
+“A strategic review is underway at Northvolt, to be concluded in the autumn, involving evaluation of timelines and capital allocation to ensure we are pursuing the most effective build-out of capacity possible,” the company said in a statement reported by Reuters.

 The news comes after Northvolt said in June it was reviewing its plan to build a new lithium-ion battery plant in Sweden.

-A spokesperson for Northvolt North America, however, told The Epoch Times the Québec project is not being halted.
+A spokesperson for Northvolt North America, however, told The Epoch Times the Quebec project is not being halted.

-“Our commitment to Quebec and our intentions remain unchanged: Northvolt intends to play a central role in the energy transition by manufacturing the world’s greenest batteries here, and at this time we are proceeding with the construction of our Northvolt Six technology campus as planned,” said Communications Director Laurent Therrien.
+“Our commitment to Quebec and our intentions remain unchanged: Northvolt intends to play a central role in the energy transition by manufacturing the world’s greenest batteries here, and at this time we are proceeding with the construction of our Northvolt Six technology campus as planned,” said communications director Laurent Therrien.

-Industry Minister François-Philippe Champagne has been spearheading the electric vehicle effort, which includes separate deals with Volkswagen, Stellantis-LG Energy Solution, and Honda.
+Federal Industry Minister François-Philippe Champagne has been spearheading the electric vehicle effort, which includes separate deals with Volkswagen, Stellantis-LG Energy Solution, and Honda.

 Mr. Champagne’s office said he is aware of Northvolt’s strategic review, which could impact Canada.
 No further comments were provided.